jinchenliuljc/EasyNL2SQL/README.md

 `python db_initialization.py`

 ### link your database
 Because i am lazy i did not write an interface for you to modify your database uri.
-Go agent.py and search 填入数据库连接信息, and type your database uri there.
+Go agent.py and search "填入数据库连接信息", and type your database uri there.
 Only support sqlite so far.

 To run the [example](https://github.com/jinchenliuljc/AVIDA/blob/main/agent_client.ipynb), use [Chinook.db](https://www.sqlitetutorial.net/sqlite-sample-database/)